opendp/opendp/docs/source/developer/development-environment.rst

 If pytest is not found, don't forget to activate your virtual environment!

 This is just a quick overview of building OpenDP.
 If you're interested in porting OpenDP to a different platform, we'd be delighted to get your help; please :doc:`contact us <../contact>`!

 Documentation
 =============

-The source for this documentation can be found in the "docs" directory at https://github.com/opendp/opendp
+The source for this documentation website can be found in the "docs" directory at https://github.com/opendp/opendp

 Building the Docs
 -----------------